Inelastic Collision Formula

 What This Formula Means

-A collision in which momentum is conserved but kinetic energy is not โ some energy is lost to heat, sound, or deformation.
+A collision in which the total momentum of the system is conserved but the total kinetic energy is not โ some kinetic energy is converted.

 Two cars crashing and sticking together: they move as one object and kinetic energy is lost.